storyteller613/riv/README.md

 # Idealized Architecture

+Another type of persistent volume that could be used is the AWS Elastic Block Store (awsElasticBlockStore).
+However, AWS EBS can only be accessed by a single instance at a time whereas EFS can have hundreds or thousands of instances accessing the file system simultaneously.
+However, EFS costs more than EBS ($0.30 per GB for EFS vs. $0.10 per GB for EBS).
+Thus, the choice depends on the specific of the use case.

+A different approach would be to use an ephemeral volume and connect that to an S3 bucket, e.g. EmptyDir or hostPath.
+There are several options to get the data from the local directory to S3: use S3FS to mount a S3 bucket as a volume in the Pod, create an application to copy the files to the S3 bucket, use AWS CLI (aws s3 sync or aws s3 mv myDir s3://mybucket/ --recursive), or use rsync to connect the local directory to the S3 bucket.
+It would be desirable to avoid duplication on the S3 bucket.
+This can be achieved via StorReduce’s deduplication software (https://aws.amazon.com/blogs/apn/cloud-deduplication-on-demand-storreduce-an-apn-technology-partner/).

 There was no mention in the Instructions.md of the communications required between the Pods or the Pod and the outside world.
 Thus, the main object missing from the file-writer-deploy-JG yaml file is the Service object.
 The Service object is responsible for facilitating communications between Pods and/or the external world.
 There are three types of Service object types: ClusterIP, NodePort, and LoadBalancer.
 The choice of the Service object type is dependent on the type of communication desired between the Pods and the Pods and the outside world.

-Another aspect would be security.
-It would be advisable to scope access.
+Regarding security, it would be advisable to scope access.
 This would protect user A from user B and visa-versa.
+This could be accomplished by using a resource that provides IAM credentials to containers running inside a kubernetes cluster like kube2iam and kiam.